MattSurabian/go-tls/README.md

 You can also just check it out to any location you like and use `make` to build the client and server binaries in their respective folders.

+## Cipher Suites
+A list of NIST "should" ciphers is provided but since the entirety of the client/server relationship is represented it's not necessary to support more than one cipher suite.
+The default choice is `tls.TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256` as I believe it to be the most secure suite available for TLS right now.

+## Minting Certs and Keys
+I used [@bnagy's Enough repo](https://github.com/bnagy/enough) and the included `tlspark` tool to create the test certs included in this repo.
+The `root-subject` configuration flag corresponds to the `name` flag passed into `tlspark`.

 ## Client